-The table lists the most frequently observed messages for the detector and provides troubleshooting assistance.
-Each message consists of twodigit or four-digit code number and a text.
+The table lists the most frequently observed messages for the device and provides troubleshooting assistance.

+Each message consists of a code number and a text.
 The code number is the unique identifier for the problem while the wording may change.
-If you are unable to resolve the problem following the instructions, contact Technical Support for assistance.
+Note the following: